 One of the main reasons why I built a rental property portfolio is to take care of my children in case they cannot launch.
 Worst case, they can live in one of the rental properties while they figure out their lives.
 Best case, they are fine on their own and end up managing the properties for passive income.

 No matter who you are, you will face challenges.
+The elites might not want to help you get ahead.
+A war on merit is brewing.
 Do what you can to plan ahead.

 Optimism Reigns Supreme